 Data transformation and reconstruction by EdTAR

-The DI values obtained from Classify represented a mixture of cell populations, diploid, tetraploid and aneuploid, and were displayed in a histogram (Figure 1C).
+The DI values obtained from Classify(ref?) represented a mixture of cell populations, diploid, tetraploid and aneuploid, and were displayed in a histogram (Figure 1C).
 The ratio of the three populations was roughly 0.893: 0.092:0.005.
 Among these three populations, the most informative was the aneuploidy cell population.
 We simulated these three populations with three normal distributions, diploid cell population (red; µ=1.001, σ=0.19), tetraploid cell population (green; µ=2.002, σ=0.25), and aneuploid cell population (blue; µ=2.300, σ=0.5) (Figure 1D).

 After identification of all peaks, a typical normal sample had one peak located at the DI value of 0.995 which indicated a diploid cell population (Figure 3A).
-A typical OLK sample showed multiple peaks in addition to the major diploid peak (DI = 0.798) (Figure 3D).
-A typical OSCC sample showed a peak pattern similar to that of an OLK sample (Figure 3G).
+A typical OLK sample showed multiple peaks in addition to the major diploid peak (e.g. DI = 0.798) (Figure 3D).
+A typical OSCC sample showed a peak pattern similar to that of an OLK sample (Figure 3G) often with more peaks beyond D.I. = 2.3.
 In case there was only one diploid cell population, no more data processing was conducted (Figure 3B).
 Otherwise, data were further processed for extraction of the diploid and tetraploid cell populations, isolation of the aneuploidy cell population, and signal amplification.
 For a typical OLK sample and a typical OSCC sample, after the first cell population was extracted, the second peak and other small peaks became much more prominent (Figure 3E, 3H).

 The major statistics of the diploid, tetraploid and aneuploid cell populations were then pooled together for data reconstruction.
 Along the x-axis of DI value, we defined finite number new variables with a range between 0 – 8 and 16 intervals.
 As shown in boxplots, normal samples (n=102), OLK samples (n=82), and OSCC samples (n=93) showed different patterns (Figure 3C, F, I).